I LOVE to visit the Great Smoky Mountains National Park whenever I’m near Gatlinburg, Tennessee.

 Each time that I visit, I feel recharged and discover something new.

 Stop for a Quick Photo Op at the Great Smoky Mountains National Park Sign

 As you enter the National Park, you have plenty of room to pull over to take a picture by the National Park sign.

 Generations of families have been taking pictures at this sign each time that they visit.

 I also recommend checking out the view of the creek on the short trail nearby.

 Kids will enjoy skipping stones and climbing on the rocks.

-1. It’s located only 2 miles south of downtown Gatlinburg!
+The Visitor Center is located only 2 miles south of downtown Gatlinburg

 Each time that we have stopped at the Visitor Center, a park ranger has been super helpful in assisting us in determining how to maximize our time.

 They also give you a map which comes in handy because GPS is not always reliable.